Smoothing Variances Across Time: Adaptive Stochastic Volatility: Introduction

 Existing approaches address such patterns by incorporating hidden Markov switching (HMS) structure into existing SV and GARCH models \citep{MSe1, MSe2, MS4, MSARCH, MSGarch, MSGARCH2, MS1, MSSV}.
-However, HMS models suffer from three major limitations: they (1) require specification of the number of regimes, which is typically unknown; (2) are computationally intensive as pointed out in \citet{MSefficiency1} and \citet{MSefficiency2}; and (3) impose a discrete regime-switching structure, which may not capture ever evolving volatility dynamics.
+However, HMS models suffer from three major limitations: they (1) require the specification of the number of regimes, which is typically unknown; (2) are computationally intensive, as pointed out in \citet{MSefficiency1} and \citet{MSefficiency2}; and (3) impose a discrete regime-switching structure, which may not capture ever-evolving volatility dynamics.
 For example, \Cref{fig:motive3b} reveals a seasonal increase in volatility for bike rentals, with the magnitude of these fluctuations growing over time.
-For example, volatility in 2012 is substantially lower than in 2017.
-Such a pattern is difficult to reconcile with a model based on a fixed number of regimes, as it reflects a continuous evolution of volatility rather than discrete shifts.
+Specifically, volatility in 2012 is substantially lower than in 2017.
+Such a pattern is difficult to reconcile with a model that is based on a fixed number of regimes, as it reflects a continuous evolution of volatility rather than discrete shifts.

 We introduce the Adaptive Stochastic Volatility (ASV) model as an extension of the Random Walk Stochastic Volatility (RWSV) model \citep{SVRW1, SVRW2}.
-RWSV assumes the log-variance of the observed process follows a Gaussian random walk with a constant variance.
-In contrast, ASV introduces two significant modifications to RWSV: it incorporates a time-varying variance for the log-variance increments and adopts a global-local shrinkage prior for adaptability.
-For the shrinkage prior, we specifically highlight a class of prior distributions called Dynamic Shrinkage Processes (DSP) by \citet{dsp}, as it provides a flexible framework for adaptive shrinkage for time series.
-To further improve robustness, we also consider a nugget variant of ASV, which adds an additional Gaussian noise to capture local fluctuations not explained by the smooth latent process.
+RWSV assumes that the log-variance of the observed process follows a Gaussian random walk with a constant variance.
+In contrast, ASV introduces two significant modifications to RWSV: it (1) incorporates a time-varying variance for the log-variance increments; and (2) adopts a global-local shrinkage prior for adaptability.
+For the shrinkage prior, we specifically highlight the Dynamic Shrinkage Processes (DSP) by \citet{dsp}, as it provides a flexible framework for adaptive shrinkage in time series.
+To further improve robustness, we consider a nugget variant of ASV, which adds an additional Gaussian noise term to capture local fluctuations not explained by the smooth latent process.